|This article is a proposal|

 - Therefore, airship flights connect the major cities only twice a week, on Mondays and Thursdays, that is, after and before the weekend.

-- A flight also leaves Mombasa in the morning for Zanzibar and Mzizima in Unguja.
+- A flight also leaves Mombasa in the morning for Zanzibar and Mzizima.
 There is a return flight in the evening.